apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

   # Variables
   variables.yml: |
-    # Always set these parameters to your values #
+    # Mandatory - Always set these parameters to your values #

     ## Entitlement key from the IBM Container software library.
     ## (https://myibm.ibm.com/products-services/containerlibrary)